dcarral/microxchg2016-notes/README.md

 To sum up, I think that DDD & microservices fit perfectly together.

 ## Cloud in your Cloud, how we build DigitalOcean (Matthew Campbell @kanwisher)

+As a matter of fact, most of our new developments are in Go.

+- __Monorepo__: Most controversial thing about how we work.
+You know, it's basically you put all your company's code into a single repo.
+Microservices is separation at the network level.
+It's the biggest accelerant in our work.
+The main drawback is because GitHub doesn't have a good support for this, so a lot of people get notified everytime we commit something.

+- __Pull request driven development__: Nothing gets commited into master.
+We wrote a bot so every single piece of code gets reviewed by at least 1 other colleague.
+For me this is the 1st step towards continuous delivery.

+  By the way, I think that it's a big win to limit the number of languages the teams can choose between when building a new service.
+Maybe 2 or 3 can be a better approach than complete freedom (so everyone can jump into any part of the codebase)

+- __Service Discovery__: We use Consul for discovery.
+It's able to scale pretty well (we run an experiment 2 months ago with thousands of servers).
+Small-kernel tweak in Linux kernel to increment the cache, and we were able to make it work smoothly ;) Another cool thing about Consul are the multi-region replicas, I'm a big fan!

+- __Artifacts__ created on every build.
+We have a Docker/artifact registry internally.
+We do Chef to do our deployments and it works really well for us.

+- __Feature flags__ instead of branches.
+Everytime you create a new feature, you create a flag for that.

+Let's talk about __monitoring__ now:

+- __Prometheus__ is built by the SoundCloud guys.
+10 or 20 thousand nodes being monitored by Prometheus.
+What it's cool about it, it pulls for metrics.
+Every machine exposes an endpoint with the metrics on it.
+This allows us to easily create aggregates of a certain region (check out the video/slidedeck for a diagram representing it).

+- __Grafana__ is absolutely the best thing out there.
+We use it for all our internal metrics, all our internal dashboards.
+It finds Prometheus nodes via Consul, so we don't even need to configure Grafana.

+- __Structured Logging__ (aka your logs are computer-readable).
+Nowadays we use JSON-formatted logs.
+For Syslog, JSON now is the standard format.

+- __Kibana__'s WebUI to show our aggregated structured logs.
+Every microservice writes Syslog.
+Every region uses a RSyslog Aggregator (btw, in memory) and acts as a funnel to our Elastic Search Cluster (located at NY Data Center).
+Every region has a local aggregator.

+  It's cool to build dashboards from your structured logs.

+- __Distributed tracing__: we're just barely doing this.
+The question is: how do I know the flow of the system?
+We use a Transaction ID at a high level for every API call.
+Every microservice below it has its own child transaction ID.
+You can register all of this in your structured log, so you are able to aggregate them afterwards.

+  We're just using Kibana.
+The other tool I know about is Zipkin (from Google).
+From my point of view, it's still not mature enough (a lot of effort to set it up, it's not worth it in my opinion)